ap82-projects/poc-jp-validation/README.md

 #### [Poscode-JP - https://postcode-jp.com](https://postcode-jp.com)

 A well established and popular service for converting postal codes to addresses via an API.
-They have a free and paid plan
+There is also an address analysis API for validating addresses, though it is currently in a preview stage.
+They have both free and paid plans.

 - Free
   - 384 requests per day and a request rate of 1 request per second